kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 🎶 **Fugue** is a [Python interface](https://github.com/fugue-project/fugue) for distributed transformations over dataframes but it also can execute Fugue-SQL on top of local (pandas, Polars, DuckDB) or distributed (Spark, Dask, BigQuery, and more) dataframes.

-💦 **Modin** provides a [drop-in replacement for pandas](https://github.com/modin-project/modin), and their commercial offering, [Ponder](https://ponder.io/), can translate your pandas code to SQL under the hood and run it on a cloud data warehouse such as BigQuery or Snowflake.
+💦 **Modin** provides a [drop-in replacement for pandas](https://github.com/modin-project/modin), and their commercial offering ([Ponder](https://ponder.io/)) can translate your pandas code to SQL under the hood and run it on DuckDB or a cloud data warehouse such as BigQuery or Snowflake.

-✨ [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) makes the distinction between dataframes and SQL almost invisible.
+✨ **[Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html)** makes the distinction between dataframes and SQL almost invisible.
 To the end user, everything is a Spark dataframe regardless of whether you use SQL, Java, Scala, Python, or [Pandas API](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/index.html).

 ❄️ **Snowpark** is Snowflake's framework for building [distributed dataframes](https://docs.snowflake.com/en/developer-guide/snowpark/python/working-with-dataframes#constructing-a-dataframe).
 It allows writing custom imperative code in Python, Java, or Scala and pushes down computation to Snowflake as if you would write and execute SQL.